-An integral frame requires us to also address the left hand quadrants in strategy development.
+An integral frame asks us to also address the left hand quadrants in strategy development.

-What happens in these quadrants is not tangible or easily measured though - it's not a space we are used to.
+What happens in these quadrants is not tangible or easily measured though - it's not a space we are used to exploring in overt ways.
 It's messy and complex and few organisations collect information routinely about what people think about the future of their organisation as a result.
-To access these quadrants requires us to ask people what they think about the future, not assume that everyone in the organisation will accept what's written in the plan without question and strategic alignment will result
+To access these quadrants requires us to ask people what they think about the future, not assume that everyone in the organisation will accept what's written in the plan without question and that strategic alignment will then be automatic.

-Conversations about the future are the way to engage people, to explore the left hand quadrants in a strategy process.
-Conversations create a space for people to come together to collaboratively think strategically, to have conversations where imagining possible futures is the first step to co-creating a shared future, which is then documented in a plan.
+Conversations about the future are a way to engage people and explore the left hand quadrants in a strategy process.
+Conversations create a dedicated space for people to come together to collaboratively think strategically, to have conversations where imagining possible futures is the first step to co-creating a shared future, which is then documented in a plan.

-It's a space that invites uncertainty and complexity into the conversations - to dive into what we know we don't know, to build collective understanding and solutions, to experience strategy emotionally, as felt*.
+It's a space that invites uncertainty and complexity into the room - to dive into what we know we don't know and explore what we don't know we don't know with an open mind, to build collective understanding and solutions, to experience strategy emotionally, as felt*.
 This is the thinking of strategy.